yavuzsonmez/42-Webserv/readme.md

 TODO:

-Implement error pages.
-Error pages can be defined in the configuration already but are not handled yet.
-Error pages need to be able to be defined for every server block.
+- Implement error pages.
+Error pages can be defined in the configuration already but are not handled yet Error pages need to be able to be defined for every server block.

-Questions:
+- It seems like we are not closing all the forks we open.
+We should look into this.